 The second method uses UIF to ISO converter, a free tool to convert the UIF file to ISO, which you can then burn to a DVD or extract the contents to separate files.

-#1: Open UIF with MagicISO
+#1: Open with MagicISO (for small files)

 Download MagicISO.
 After installing MagicISO, open it, click File > Open and select the UIF file.
 Once the file is loaded, select ‘Extract’ option by right clicking the UIF file.
 When you are asked for the location to extract the file, enter your preferred location and click OK.ADVERTISEMENT